oumad/FooocusPlus/readme.md

     conda activate fooocus
     python entry_with_update.py

-Or, if you want to open a remote port, use

-    conda activate fooocus
-    python entry_with_update.py --listen

 Use `python entry_with_update.py --preset anime` or `python entry_with_update.py --preset realistic` for Fooocus Anime/Realistic Edition.

 ### Linux (Using Python Venv)